nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 +++
 date = ""
-description = "Or how to paint cabinets quickly and easily." draft = true image = "/uploads/guest-bathroom-cabinets.png" slug = "quick-bath-update" tags = ["diy"] title = "DONE DIY: Updated Bathroom Cabinets"
+description = "The trick to painting cabinets quickly and easily." draft = true image = "/uploads/guest-bathroom-cabinets.png" slug = "quick-bath-update" tags = ["diy"] title = "DIY: Updated Bathroom Cabinets"

 +++
 There are few things that refresh a space quicker than paint.